MicrosoftDocs/azure-devops-docs/docs/test/track-test-status.md

 test case authoring.
 The charts for test cases give you the flexibility to report on columns that you add to the Tests tab.
-By default, test case fields are not added to the view in the Tests tab.
+By default, test case fields are not added to the view in the tests page.

 If you already know how to add a chart, jump to the [examples](#ExamplesTestCase) below of charts that you can